ZunaishaN00R/Breast-Cancer-Diagnosis-Prediction/README.md

-# Breast-Cancer-Diagnosis-Prediction
+# Breast Cancer Diagnosis Prediction
 Breast Cancer Diagnosis Prediction: Sklearn Dataset Exploration and Logistic Regression Modeling
-# Breast Cancer Diagnosis Prediction

 ## Project Overview:
 This project utilizes the Sklearn Breast Cancer Wisconsin dataset to build and evaluate a logistic regression model for breast cancer diagnosis.
 The model's performance is assessed using accuracy and precision metrics.
 Additionally, predictions are made on new, unseen data.